 25. Messy Hair Twists

-Fun, expressive, and practical, messy hair twists are cute for young girls.
+Fun, expressive, and practical messy hair twists are cute for young girls.
 It is also an excellent way to make the hair more manageable and will not have to be adjusted throughout the day.
 Plus, there will be no hassle about it falling in the eyes or being distracting.
-Twists can be created in varying thicknesses and on hair of all textures and most lengths.
-They can also be pulled tight for a more sleek finish or kept loose for a deliberately messy and undone finish.
+Twists can be created in varying thicknesses and on the hair of all textures and most lengths.
+They can also be pulled tight for a more sleek finish or kept loose for a messy, undone finish.

 26. Messy Updo for Fine Hair

 Fine hair looks great when worn in an updo as it can give the illusion of thickness and fullness.
 There are several updo choices that look gorgeous on girls, but creating a messy and relaxed style makes it perfect for every day.
 It is also more practical and easier to maintain throughout the day as you do not have to worry about keeping everything in place.
 Plus, fine hair can be hard to style in updos; thus, opting for a deliberately undone hairstyle is appealing.

 The messy updo is great for women of all ages but is perfect for younger girls as it has a youthful, relaxed aesthetic.
 It is also a practical option as the messy finish requires less precision and tightness; it will not pull on the scalp causing tension or headaches.
 There are several options for styling, depending on hair texture and length, but a good idea would be to leave a few pieces of hair to fall around the face.
 This creates a framing effect that can be incredibly flattering and draw attention to the eyes.

 28. Natural Hair Buns